Post authored by Ping He, CMP, Director of Global Sourcing and Partnership Development at Experient

 Budapest is a city formed by the union of two ancient cities, Buda and Pest, which are divided by the river Danube.
 Connected by ten bridges, Buda is on the West side and Pest is to the East.
 The first night I was there, I was invited to have dinner in a restaurant on top of the Fisherman’s Bastion on the Buda side.
 (If you have watched the movie Tinker Tailor Soldier Spy, the first scene in Budapest was filmed there.)
 The city is absolutely stunning from far above.
 Glancing down from the towers, you can see the flat Pest side where the House of Parliament resides, and the hilly side of Buda where the Palace of Buda Castle is located.
 The iconic Parliament is the second largest parliament building in the world, next to Westminster.
 It is made of over 40 million bricks and is enormous.
 The Neo-Baroque building of the Palace of Buda Castle burned out during the second World War and partially collapsed, but it was rebuilt over a period of eleven years and was completed in 1959.
 Overall, the city reminds me of Istanbul-sitting on two continents divided by the Bosporus-but with much more grandeur.
 It’s simply magnificent.

 Budapest is a favorite cruise stop and a must-see for tourists.
 In the past, Budapest used to position itself as an incentive destination, and incentive groups typically went on multi-city tours that included Vienna, Budapest and Prague.
+If you’ve heard about the Prague nightlife, then you’ll understand why this was.
 However, the Hungarian Tourism Board realized that just focusing on the incentive market was not enough in today’s volatile global economy, so they launched a huge initiative to make Budapest a M.I.C.E.
 (Meetings, Incentives, Conferences and Exhibitions) destination like its neighboring cities of Vienna and Prague.
 Budapest in my opinion has so much more to offer than Prague, but the Prague CVB has done a better job promoting the city.
 Therefore, I feel that Budapest is still one of the best-kept secrets in the world, especially to the North America market.

 The city has many fantastic hotels.
 Some are purpose-built, and others are converted from historic venues.